-When you are satisfied with the schema you've created, click the "Validate" button to make sure there are no errors.
-Since the new schema file hasn't been saved yet, ACGUI will ask if it should be.
-Save the new file and ACGUI will then validate it.
-If the schema has errors, the log at the bottom of the window will show them.
-Otherwise, it is safe to move on.
+Once the schema is created, click Validate to perform a check for errors.

+If the new schema file has not yet been saved, ACGUI asks if it should be.
+Once saved, ACGUI validates the file.

+If the schema has errors, they are displayed in the log at the bottom of the ACGUI window.

-Since we've already set up our project, we can click the "Compile" button to generate code according to our project settings.
-If all goes well, the project window will show a list of generated files under "Generated Items" in the section for the selected language.
-If there were any errors, they will be shown in the log.
+Once the project has been configured, click Compile to generate code according to the project settings.
+If compliation is successful, a list of generated files, sorted according to the selected language, is displayed under the Generated Items heading in the Project pane.
+If compilation is not successful, any errors are displayed in the Error Log.

-F ile E dit P roject T ools H elp

-□ 🗁 × 🕞 🗸
+File Edit Project Tools H elp

-New Open Remove Save file Validate Comple Previous Error Next Error
+New Open Remove Save file Validate

-Project 6 test.asn  ASN.1 Tree & X
+Project 🖻 test.asn 🗵 ASN.1 Tree 🗗 🗶

-C:/work/asn1c/test.ac

-Schema/ASN.1 files 2 4 🔚 MyModule

-test.asn 3 MySequence := SEQUENCE { 4 🗄 Types

-Include Directories 4 ingredient Printable String, MySequence

-Configuration files 5 countINTEGER, 6 units PrintableString ingredient

-Generated Items C/C++ files 7} ♦ count

-MyModule.c 8 units

-MyModule.h 9 END

-MyModuleDec.c

-MyModuleEnc.c

-rtkey.h C# files

-Java files

-XSD files

-1

-Text Browser

-Error Log 5 ×

-Clear Save Log

-File Line Column M lecone

-essage arsing ASN.1 definitions

-/riting C type definitions to file MyModule.h.

-/riting C encode functions to file MyModuleEnc.c.

-Q 4 MyModuleDec.c W /riting C decode functions to file MyModuleDec.c.

-/riting C global variables to file MyModule.c.

-Q 6 C ode was successfully generated in C:/work/asn1c

-L
+C/work/asnlc/test.ac Schema/ASN.1 files test.asn Include Directories Configuration files Generated Items Configuration files MyModule.c MyModule.c MyModule.c.c MyModuleEn.c rtkey.h C≢ files Java files XSD files Cotosi 🖬 🗸 If the mathematical sector of the mathemati

+♀ 2 MyModule.h ₩ ♀ 3 MyModuleEnc.c ₩ ♀ 4 MyModuleDec.c ₩ ♀ 5 MyModule.c ₩ Text Browser Assage Identifications riting C type definitions to file MyModule.h.
+Identifications (riting C encode functions to file MyModule.c Identifications (riting C encode functions to file MyModule.c Identifications (riting C global variables to file MyModule.c Identifications (riting C global variables to file MyModule.c Identifications (riting C global variables to file MyModule.c 6 ×

-At this point, project settings can be changed and schema files can be edited as needed.
+At this time, project settings can be changed and schema files can be edited as needed.